 This form should be completed by private entities offering to provide travel or reimbursement for travel to House Members, officers, or employees under House Rule 25, clause 5.
 A completed copy of the form (and any attachments) should be provided to each invited House Member, officer, or employee, who will then forward it to the Committee together with a Traveler Form at least 30 days before the start date of the trip.
-The trip sponsor should NOT submit the form directly to the Committee's website (ethics. house gov) provides detailed instructions for filling out the form.
+The trip sponsor should NOT submit the form directly to the Committee.
+The Committee's website (ethics. house.gov) provides detailed instructions for filling out the form.
 The Committee will notify the House invitees directly of its decision and will not notify the trip sponsors.

-NOTE: Willful on beauting miss

-§ 1 1001.
-Failure to comply with the Committee's Travel Regulations may also lead to the denial of permission to sponsor ture trips.
-Signatures must comply with section 104(bb) of the Travel Regulations. l.
-Sponsor who will be paying for the trip: Center for Democracy in the Americas 2.
-I represent that the trip will not be financed, in whole or in part, by a registered federal lobbyist or foreign agent Signify that the statement is true by checking box.
-3. Check only one.
-I represent that: a.
-The primary trip sponsor has not accepted from any other source, funds intended directly or indirectly to finance any aspect of the trip; OR b.
-The trip is arranged without regard to congressional participation and the primary trip sponsor has accepted funds only from entities that will receive a tangible benefit in exchange for those funds; OR c.
+NOTE: Willful or knowing misrepresentations on this form may be subject to criminal prosecution pursuant to 18 U.S.C. § 1001.
+Failure to comply with the Committee's Travel Regulations may also lead to the denial of permission to sponsor future trips.
+Signatures must comply with section 104(bb) of the Travel Regulations.

+1. Sponsor who will be paying for the trip:

+Center for Democracy in the Americas

+- 2. I represent that the trip will not be financed, in whole or in part, by a registered federal lobbyist or foreign agent.
+Signify that the statement is true by checking box. - 3.
+Check only one.
+I represent that: - a.
+The primary trip sponsor has not accepted from any other source, funds intended directly or indirectly to finance any aspect of the trip; OR - b.
+The trip is arranged without regard to congressional participation and the primary trip sponsor has accepted funds only from entities that will receive a tangible benefit in exchange for those funds; OR - c.
 The primary trip sponsor has accepted funds, services, or in-kind assistance from other source(s) intended directly or indirectly to finance all or part of this trip and has enclosed disclosure forms from each of those entities.

-If "c" is checked, list the names of the additional sponsors: 4.
-Provide names and titles of ALL House Members and employees you are inviting.
-For each House invitee, provide an explanation of why the individual was invited (include additional pages if necessary): Please see Annex 1 5.
-6. 7.
-Yes No Is travel being offered to an accompanying family member of the House invitee(s)?
-Date of Departure: Sunday, March 31, 2024 Date of Return: Thursday, April 4, 2024 a.
-City of departure: Chicago and Washington, D.C. b.
+If "c" is checked, list the names of the additional sponsors:

+- 4. Provide names and titles of ALL House Members and employees you are inviting.
+For each House invitee, provide an explanation of why the individual was invited (include additional pages if necessary): Please see Annex 1 - 5.
+Yes 🔲 No 🔳 Is travel being offered to an accompanying family member of the House invitee(s)? - 6.
+Date of Departure: Sunday, March 31, 2024

+7. a.
+City of departure: Chicago and Washington, D.C. - b.
 Destination(s): Panama City.
-Panama; Darien Province, Panama c.
-City of return: Chicago and Washington, D.C.
-8. Check only one.
-I represent that a.
-The sponsor of the trip is an institution of higher education within the meaning of section 101 of the Higher Education Act of 1965; OR b.
-The sponsor of the trip does not retain or employ a registered federal lobbyist or foreign agent; OR c.
+Panama; Darien Province, Panama - c.
+City of return: Chicago and Washington, D.C. - 8.
+Check only one.
+I represent that - a.
+The sponsor of the trip is an institution of higher education within the meaning of section 101 of the Higher Education Act of 1965; OR - b. 🔳 The sponsor of the trip does not retain or employ a registered federal lobbyist or foreign agent; OR - c.
 The sponsor employs or retains a registered federal lobbyist or foreign agent, but the trip is for attendance at a one-day event and lobbyist / foreign agent involvement in planning, organizing, requesting, or arranging the trip was de minimis under the Committee's travel regulations.

+9. Check only one of the foll lowing. ------------------------------- ---------